-Summer Stipends support individuals pursuing advanced research that is of value to humanities scholars, general audiences, or both.
-Eligible projects usually result in articles, monographs, books, digital materials and publications, archaeological site reports, translations, or editions.
-Projects must incorporate analysis and not result solely in the collection of data.
 Summer Stipends support continuous full-time work on a humanities project for a period of two consecutive months.
-Summer Stipends support projects at any stage of development.
 NEH funds may support recipients’ compensation, travel, and other costs related to the proposed scholarly research.

 Summer Stipends provide $6,000 for two consecutive months of research and writing.
-Recipients must work full-time on their projects for these two months and may hold other non-NEH sources of support (for example, sabbaticals and supplementary funding) or grants for the same project during the summer stipend period of performance.
+You must work full-time on your project and may hold other non-NEH sources of support (for example, sabbaticals and supplementary funding) or grants for the same project during your period of performance.

 Internal Application Requirements (all in PDF format)